 To cite a transcript of Dr. King’s I Have a Dream speech found online, you’ll need the following pieces of information:

-Speaker’s name (for this example, it’s Dr. Martin Luther King Jr.) or the name of the individual who posted the speech online
+- Speaker’s name or the name of the individual who posted the speech online

 Remember, citations are created to help the reader find the exact source used.
 While there are numerous transcripts of Dr. King’s speech available online, your goal is to help the reader easily understand and locate the same exact source you used for your project.
 Why?
 This speech could appear differently on various sites.